FierReboro/fierDFhack_scripts/README.md

 Syntax:
 rules:
 * all arguments must be separated by spaces.
 * arguments under the "menu" section must be called alone.
 * any number of arguments under the both "naming" and "specifier" section can be called together, as long as there's no duplicate.
 * "naming" arguments are processed based on order.
 * "specifier" arguments have combination effects.
--- if ALL is the only specifier called, then all pets and livestockes will be affected -- if numbers are the only specifiers, then pets and livestocks which has the same creature number will be affected.
+-- if ALL is the only specifier called, then all pets and livestockes will be affected.
+-- if numbers are the only specifiers, then pets and livestocks which has the same creature number will be affected.
 -- if ALL and any numbers are called, then all pets and livestocks except those with the creature numbers will be affected.

 args:
 --menu:
 	help -- shows this dialog
-	refs -- list reference id of all creatures show -- show all nicknames of pets and livestocks rset -- removes all nicknames of pets and livestocks(does not affect game-generated nicknames)
+	refs -- list reference id of all creatures
+	show -- show all nicknames of pets and livestocks
+	rset -- removes all nicknames of pets and livestocks(does not affect game-generated nicknames)

 --naming:
 	race -- species name
 	ids -- creature ref number
 	size -- body size modifier
 	age -- remaining years until old
 	str -- strength,"St"
 	tgh -- toughness,"Tg"
 	agi -- agility,"Ag"
 	end -- endurance,"En"
 	rec -- recuperation,"Rc"
 	imm -- immunity/disease resistance,"Dr"

 --specifier:
 	ALL - all livestocks
 	### - creature number